 Endovascular embolization (EE) is an invasive surgical procedure.
 It’s used to treat abnormal blood vessels found in your brain, as well as other areas of your body.
 This procedure is an alternative to open surgery.
 It blocks blood vessels to cut off blood flow to an affected area.

 Your doctor may recommend EE if you experience one of the following conditions:

-- brain aneurysms—bulging weak spots in the walls of blood vessels in the brain
+- brain aneurysms, which are bulging weak spots in the walls of blood vessels in your brain

-- tumors such as uterine fibroids—can be shrunk by blocking their blood flow
+- tumors such as uterine fibroids, which can be shrunk by blocking their blood flow

 - abnormal growths in your circulatory system